Navigating Assay Validation in Cell Therapy

 3. Late-Stage Development & Method Validation

-As the product progresses into clinical trials and enters the Process Performance Qualification (PPQ) stage, method validation becomes a key element of the development process, following regulatory standards such as ICH Q2(R2).
-The validation process confirms that critical performance characteristics—accuracy, precision, specificity, detection limit, quantitation limit, linearity, and range—are well established and compliant with regulatory expectations.
-While GMP-grade methods may not have been a requirement during earlier stages, they are mandatory during this phase.
+As the product progresses into clinical trials, all methods should be validated following regulatory standards such as ICH Q2(R2).
+The validation process confirms that critical performance characteristics are well established and compliant with regulatory expectations.
+Full GMP-grade methods are mandatory during this phase.

 4. Commercial Manufacturing